donald-f-ferguson/Cloud-Microservices-Book/README.md

-# _Microservices and Cloud Computing: Architecting Scalable, Secure, and Resilient Applications_
+# _Microservices and Cloud Computing: Architecting and Implementing Scalable, Secure, and Resilient Applications_

 ---